oasp-forge/oasp4js-rev/README.md

 3. Open CMD and go to repo's folder, where you will have the sample-app project called 'oasp4js-sample'
 4. Write `npm install` on CMD.
 Every dependecy specified on `package.json` will be installed.
 5. Writing `npm start` on CMD will run the proyect, so you'll can see your Application on the browser, located in `localhost:4200`.

+##How to run tests

+Tests will be use to verify the integrity of the code within a component or with others.
+The tool we use to fire those tests is **Karma**, which was developed by the Angular2 team as well.
+Those tests implemented in Jasmine, a behavior-driven development framework for testing JavaScript code.
+You can find information about syntax and how they can be implemented in Issue [#10](../../issues/10) .

+Every time we commit to this repository, Travis CI evaluate our code and execute those tests we've implemented.
+Those files will have the following format:

+`[component].spec.ts`

+In order to commit as verified as possible, we also use the `npm test` to run tests locally.
+If they run correctly, we push them to the repo (although "running correctly" may mean that the test is failing, but always compiling).